Southwark tube station

-Southwark (/ˈsʌðərk/) is a London Underground station in the London Borough of Southwark at the corner of Blackfriars Road and The Cut.
-It is on the Jubilee line between Waterloo and London Bridge stations, and is located in London fare zone 1.
+Southwark (/ˈsʌðərk/) is a London Underground station.
+It is located in the London Borough of Southwark at the corner of Blackfriars Road and The Cut.
+The station is on the Jubilee line, between Waterloo and London Bridge stations.
+It is in London fare zone 1.

 The station was opened on 20 November 1999 as part of the Jubilee Line Extension.
 It is Grade II listed.

 History

 The original plan for the Jubilee Line Extension did not include a station between those at Waterloo and London Bridge; Southwark station was added after lobbying by the local council as well as North Southwark and Bermondsey MP Simon Hughes.